woods107/GB3D-Link/README.md

 This project is intended to create a communication bridge between Virtual Console and original cartridge releases of various Nintendo games.
 The primary focus is on enabling trading between the VC and cartridge releases of Pokemon Red/Blue/Yellow and Gold/Silver/Crystal.

 GB3D-Link uses code from and based on the Citra 3DS emulator for its work on local communications, and is licensed under the GPLv2 (or any later version).
-Refer to the license.txt file included.
+Refer to the LICENSE file included.

 # Project goals:
 * to successfully emulate 3DS local wireless communications, while minimizing the amount of other system emulation required